kummetha-pavani/Amazon-clone/README.md

 # Amazon-clone
-This project is build using HTML,CSS
+This Website is build using HTML,CSS